Alessandro-Castellani/CastellaniSedie/cahngelog.md

 Here we write upgrading notes for brands.
 It's a team effort to make them as straightforward as possible.

 Added
+- Added a UML Class Diagram.
+- Added a file with the responses to the questions asked.
+-

 Changed
+- The code to

 Fixed
+- Some incongruences in the code, mostly related to the package.
+-

 [1.2.4] - 2017-03-15
 Here we would have the update steps for 1.2.4 for people to follow.